Fact Sheet 10, Drinking Water Quality Assurance Rules 2022

 Water Carrier Services (G+WC)

 Drinking water supplies that involve the transport of drinking water in a vehicle or vessel with a water tank (e.g., a truck, trailer, or rail wagon) and supply to consumers or other drinking water suppliers, often to a storage tank on a property.
 Typically, WC provide drinking water to houses that have their own supplies but need the quantity of stored water to be augmented.
 WC can also augment other drinking water supplies, particularly during droughts and emergencies and provide water to planned events.
 WC that fill tankers from a supply that provides water specifically for WC, must ensure that supply is separately registered and complies with the WC Rules.
-If a supply is entirely fed from WC, no registration is required by the supply.

 All New Zealanders need access to SAFE drinking water.